Things to Do in Warsaw in January

 What's happening during your visit

 January 6 is a public holiday in Poland.
 Warsaw's Trzech Króli procession will hit you harder than you'd expect from a winter pageant.
-Thousands of Varsovians—many in period costumes representing the Biblical Magi and their entourages—march through the city centre toward Plac Zamkowy (Castle Square) in the Old Town.
+Thousands of Varsovians, many in period costumes representing the Biblical Magi and their entourages, march through the city centre toward Plac Zamkowy (Castle Square) in the Old Town.
 They carry incense, long-poled stars, and candles through the January cold.
-The smell of frankincense in freezing air has a particular quality—sharp, sweet, ancient.
+The smell of frankincense in freezing air has a particular quality, sharp, sweet, ancient.
 The event is Catholic in origin but is a broadly cultural gathering that draws participants of varying degrees of religiosity.
 The contrast between medieval pageantry and the packed trams running past on Krakowskie Przedmieście is very Warsaw.
 Arrive at the procession starting point at least 30 minutes before the march to find a good vantage point.
 The Castle Square filling with light and incense smoke at the end is worth staying for.

-WOŚP — the Wielka Orkiestra Świątecznej Pomocy — is the largest annual charity fundraiser you've never heard of, and its Finale Sunday turns January in Warsaw into one giant street party.
+WOŚP, the Wielka Orkiestra Świątecznej Pomocy, is the largest annual charity fundraiser you've never heard of, and its Finale Sunday turns January in Warsaw into one giant street party.
 Orange tabards everywhere.
-Small red-heart badges — serduszka — pinned to every second jacket.
+Small red-heart badges, serduszka, pinned to every second jacket.
 Tens of thousands of volunteers work the corners, restaurants, metro stations, supermarket queues.
 They don't ask twice.
-By evening the crowd shifts to a central outdoor stage where major Polish acts play back-to-back sets, building toward the moment when founder Jurek Owsiak — running this since 1993 — announces the final total.
+By evening the crowd shifts to a central outdoor stage where major Polish acts play back-to-back sets, building toward the moment when founder Jurek Owsiak, running this since 1993, announces the final total.
 The roar that follows could drown out a cup final in extra time.
 The serduszka cost almost nothing when a volunteer corners you.
 Buy one.
 Everyone you pass for the rest of the day will clock it instantly.
-The concert location changes each year; check the WOŚP website for 2026 venue details the week before.
+The concert location changes each year.
+Check the WOŚP website for 2026 venue details the week before.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid